zeek/zeek-docs/doc/frameworks/packet-analysis.rst

 Before we can expect the event to be generated, we need to integrate the analyzer.
 The configuration might be included in the scripts that are shipped with the packet analyzer.
-For example, one could add a new EtherType by adding a mapping to :zeek:see:`PacketAnalyzer::ETHERNET::dispatch_map`.
+For example, one could add a new EtherType by adding a call to :zeek:see:`PacketAnalyzer::register_packet_analyzer` from within a :zeek:see:`zeek_init` event handler.
 For the LLC example we redefine one of the additional constants:

 .. code-block:: zeek